Animatron/player/doc/embedding.md

 </div>
 ```

 So you may override any CSS for the player you wish, using these classes.
-Also, for the wrapper gets an additional class when Player state changes:
+Also, the wrapper gets an additional class when the Player state changes:

 * `anm-state-nothing`, when Player has nothing to play, just initialized;
 * `anm-state-stopped`, when Player is stopped;